 Simply put, a group health insurance plan is a group health plan, but a group health plan is not always a group health insurance plan.

-A group health plan doesn’t provide insurance directly.
-Employers should make sure your group health plan includes either a group health insurance plan, self-insured health plan, or reimbursement plan so your employees have access to full health benefits.
-For employees who ordinarily would not be able to afford individual health insurance, a group health plan is an attractive benefit.
+A group health plan doesn’t necessarily provide insurance directly.
+Employers should ensure their group health plan includes a group health insurance plan, self-insured health plan, or reimbursement plan so their employees have full health benefits.

-A group health plan is an overarching term for many types of healthcare plans, including group health insurance plans and account-based plans like HRAs that can be used to reimburse individual health insurance.
+A group health plan is an overarching term for many types of medical plans, including group health insurance plans and reimbursement plans like HRAs that can be used to reimburse individual health insurance plans.

-Getting a group health plan of any kind is beneficial for both you and your employees.
-Take some time to research your health insurance options to find out what will work best for your organization.
+Not only does offering a health plan benefit your employees, but it’s a sure way to help your organization stand out as an employer of choice.
+But before you update your benefits package, take some time to research your health benefit options to find out what will work best for your organization.